-Name:

-Address:
+Addres ::

-Phone: -
+Phone:

 E-mail:

-1. List colleges and universities or other secondary institutions that you have applied to for admission and if you have been accepted for admission to any of these schools:
+I. List colleges and universities or other secondary institutions that you have applied to for admission and if you have been accepted for admission to any of these schools:

-- 2. If known, what is the school name and complete address of the institution you have chosen to attend? - 3.
-What is your intended major? - 4.
-In 250 words or less, please describe what you envision your life will look like 10 years after high school graduation.
-What will you be doing for a career?
+2. If known, what is the school name and complete address of the institution you have chosen to attend?

+3. What is your intended major?

+4. In 250 words or less, please describe what you envision your life will look like 10 years after high school graduation What will you be doing for a career?
 How will the education and preparation you have received at RAHS contribute to your future career and quality of life? (continue on next page if necessary)

-5. List the academic honors and awards you have received during high school (indicate years):

-6. Describe your participation in extra-curricular activities.
-Indicate leadership positions that you have held.
-These may include participation in school or non-school sponsored activities.
-Include work experiences and internships, if applicable.

-7. Describe your community service and volunteer activities:

-8. List all other scholarships, including amount of awards you have received as of this date.
-Include all amounts, named or non-named, awarded by the institution you will be attending, as well as amounts received from other sources.
+5. List the academic honors and awards you have reco eived during high school (indicate years): 6.
+Describe your participation in extra-curricular active held.
+These may include participation in school or nexperiences and internships, if applicable.
+7. Describe your community service and volunteer act tivities: 8.
+List all other scholarships, including amount of awar amounts, named or non-named, awarded by the ins received from other sources.
+Name Amount Name Amount Name Amount (Attach additional information if necessary)

-Name Amount

-Name Amount

-Name Amount

-(Attach additional information if necessary)

-9. Explain your reasons (merit, financial need, or other) for applying for a scholarship.
-Please address your future educational plans and career goals, and be specific about how you will use the award.
+9. Explain your reasons (merit, financial need, or other) for applying for a scholarship. educational plans and career goals, and be specific about how you will use the award.
+Please address your future